 Right after passing Nihonbashi Junior High School, there is a street to Yagenbori Fudoin (Monoshiri Encyclopedia; page 97).
-(All of the following photos were taken on October 26, 2015)
+(All photos below are taken on October 26, 2015)

-As you proceed along Kiyosumi-dori, you will see Meijiza on the left.
+If you follow Kiyosumi-dori St., you will see Meijiza on the left.

 On the right side of Meijiza, you can see the entrance to Hamacho Park.